cthoyt/cthoyt.github.io/_posts/2020-04-15-summarizing-chemrxiv.md

 which makes some similar summaries to this.
 Check it out!

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr">I made a dashboard for <a href="https://twitter.com/ChemRxiv?ref_src=twsrc%5Etfw">@ChemRxiv</a>, fed by the <a href="https://twitter.com/figshare?ref_src=twsrc%5Etfw">@figshare</a><br>metadata API.<a href="https://t.co/rKyAOGkrVO">https://t.co/rKyAOGkrVO</a> <a href="https://t.co/fLfjEabraz">pic.twitter.com/fLfjEabraz</a></p>&mdash; FX Coudert (@fxcoudert) <a href="https://twitter.com/fxcoudert/status/1262763710956793860?ref_src=twsrc%5Etfw">May 19, 2020</a></blockquote>

+November 2020 Update: I added a license chart and made some changes to enable this repo to be much more easily used for other FigShare institutions.
+If you've found this post from @figshare's [tweet](https://twitter.com/figshare/status/1323762002293121025) and want help making these charts for your FigShare institution, please feel free to @ me on Twitter or send me an email.